alberto0723/DORM/README.md

 1. ``filter`` contains a predicate (by now without parenthesis) in terms of the attributes of the domain.

 #### Semantics
-- The use of generalizations is implicit.
 - The pattern may not contain any association.
 - The pattern may not contain any class (meaning that only identifiers involved in an association are interesting to us).
+- The use of generalizations is implicit.
+In this case, subclasses are still identified for the corresponding queries and unions are generated accordingly.
+Notice that, in case of many possible queries for every subclass, this could generate a combinatorial explosion.
 - The attribute names in the projection are those of the attributes in the classes, except for the identifiers of classes not explicit in the pattern.
 In this case, the corresponding association end should be used.
 - Any element (class or association) present in the pattern entails that one table containing it will participate in the query, even if no attribute is used.